yusuzech/r-web-scraping-cheat-sheet/README.md

 # 1. <a name="rvest">Web Scraping using rvest and httr</a>
 ## 1.1. <a name="rvest1">Useful Libraries and Resources</a>

-[rvest](https://github.com/hadley/rvest) is built upon the xml2 package and also accept config from the httr package.
-For the most part, we only need rvest.
-If we want to add extra configurations, we also need httr.
+[rvest](https://github.com/hadley/rvest) is built upon the xml2 package and also accept config from the `httr` package.
+For the most part, we only need `rvest`.
+However, we need `httr` if we want to add extra configurations.

 To install those two packages: